nicrci/int_marriage_div/README.md

 install.packages(stringr)     # For string manipulation
 install.packages(scales)      # For scaling and formatting data for visualization
 ```
 Due to the large size of the raw data and its use of Traditional Chinese, data cleaning is necessary.
-This involves removing data from certain small cities, islands, and specific nationalities that are not needed.
+This involves removing data from certain small cities, islands, and specific nationalities that are not needed (the detailed method is under section Data Cleaning and Methodology).

 The eliminated nationalities are :